 Levels of services in Samoa for travellers with disabilities are extremely limited.
-The lack of footpaths or adequately paved walkways makes it difficult for individuals in wheelchairs or the walking impaired to travel around Samoa.
+The lack of footpaths or adequately paved walkways makes it difficult for individuals in wheelchairs or with mobility impairments to travel around Samoa.
 There are few, if any, motor vehicles capable of transporting wheelchairs and the lack of disabled ramps and access points at major hotels makes finding suitable accommodation difficult.
-None of the tour operators cater specifically for the disabled.
+None of the tour operators cater specifically for people with disability.

-When you are in Samoa, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
-Court processes in Samoa can be lengthy.
+You are subject to the local laws of Samoa, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Penalties for the possession and use of illegal drugs, including cannabis, may include a prison sentence.
 Possession of drug paraphernalia is illegal.
-Suspected drug offenders should expect to be held in custody while the police investigation is underway.
+Suspected drug offenders can expect to be held in custody while the police investigation is underway.
+See our Drugs page.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.